rg-2006/qrng-distillation-paper/paper/results_summary.md

 | Near-saturation: 900 Mbps drain | 1.0 Gbps | 900 Mbps | 1,034,077 | 2.36 µs | 0.90 MB |
 | Over-saturation: 1.5 Gbps drain (buffer dries) | 1.0 Gbps | 1500 Mbps | 1,250,906 | 1.95 µs | 0.60 MB |

-**Key observation:** As long as refill rate > drain rate, the buffer never empties and application latency stays at memory speed.
-The over-saturation row shows the failure mode (buffer drains faster than refill) which is what we DO NOT want — and what every competitor's API-based delivery architecture forces on the client at high load.

 ## 6. NIST SP 800-90B Output Assessment